thanhhff/CS230-Deep-Learning/README.md

 ### Introduction

 This repo contains all my work for this specialization.
-All the code base, quiz questions, screenshot, and images, are taken from, unless specified, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
+All the code base, quiz questions, lecture note, ... in [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).

 ### Programming Assignments